dfsp-spirit/brainload/README_DEVELOPMENT.md

 The tests are run automatically when you push to master and developers get results by email.
 Build status from travis-ci.org (Linux, branch master):

-Note: Currently the tests are failing on CI due to some missing test data.
-We are working on this.

 [![Build Status](https://travis-ci.org/dfsp-spirit/brainload.svg?branch=master)](https://travis-ci.org/dfsp-spirit/brainload)

 For Windows, we use conda on AppVeyor: